tsamsonov/supplementary-contours/README.md

 ## Example data

 Eight example digital elevation models in GeoTIFF format are available from the `data` folder.
 You can use these models to get familiar with functionality of the toolbox.
 These models were used during development of the method, and also in the paper cited below.

+## Acknowledgements

+[pybind11](https://github.com/pybind/pybind11/) library is used to compile region width estimation module.
+Writing C++ extensions for Python was never so easy and enjoyable.

+The authors thank [Bernhard Jenny](http://berniejenny.info/) and [Sergey Koshel](https://istina.msu.ru/profile/skoshel/) for their invaluable comments that helped to improve the methodology and software.

 ## Further reading